 Q: When Will I Get My Money?

 A: Probably not for years.
 Typically there are numerous (sometimes even hundreds or thousands) of victims in fraud cases and payments have to be disbursed to all the victims at the same time.
-Restitution payments also are dependant on how much financial resources the defendant has at the time of sentencing and whether the defendant has any children or family who are dependant on him/her for income.
+Restitution payments also are dependent on how much financial resources the defendant has at the time of sentencing and whether the defendant has any children or family who are dependent on him/her for income.
 If the defendant is incarcerated, he/she will be enrolled in the Inmate Financial Responsibility Program which means the inmate must work while he/she is incarcerated.
 Half of what they earn goes toward restitution, however, prisoners only earn approximately 11 cents per hour and restitution payments are made on a quarterly basis (usually at $25 per quarter).
 Since restitution has to be paid equally among all victims at the same time, in large victim cases, it is unlikely that victims will receive any restitution while the defendant is in prison.

 Q: What Happened To All The Money The Defendant Took From Me?

 A: While the U.S. Attorney’s office attempts to seize any assets the defendant has, usually the defendant has spent all the victims’ money to support himself on things like rent, food, car leases, etc. Generally, the defendant does not have bank accounts with the victims’ money in it.